 Some Background on Leo Krant and Family

 My mother, Seretha Dora Rice, initially married one Leo Kraut/Krant in Montreal in 1926.
 Leo died suddenly in Albany, NY in 1933 and his death left my mother and their three young children in dire straights in the middle of the Depression.
 Seretha Dora, who in her adult life went by Dora or S Dora, made her way to Detroit, MI from Albany, where the family had been living, and stayed with her sister Ethel for several months before she relocated her family back to Nova Scotia and “home”.
 Seretha Dora was always reluctant to provide details of that first phase of her life, even to her grown children, and our combined understanding consisted of collected snippets of information derived from Seretha Dora’s odd remark, and some few memories carried by her two daughters, Shirley and Thelma Krant.
-These snippets eventually were translated into a bit of a story line c 2005 which involved Seretha Dora’s marriage to Leo Krant, (supposedly a widower of the orthodox Jewish persuasion with a large Montreal-based family, and twice Seretha Dora’s age), in Montreal in 1926; subsequent immigration to the US and the birth of the three children between 1927 and 1930 in Albany and Rochester, NY; Leo’s untimely demise in 1933; and Seretha Dora’s trial in being abandoned yet being able to make her way to Detroit and eventually back to Nova Scotia.
+These snippets eventually were translated into a bit of a story line c 2005 which involved Seretha Dora’s marriage to Leo Krant, (supposedly a widower of the orthodox Jewish persuasion with a large Montreal-based family, and twice Seretha Dora’s age), in Montreal in 1926; subsequent immigration to the US and the birth of the three children between 1927 and 1930 in the Albany area of upstate NY; Leo’s unexpected demise on May 16, 1933 in Watertown, NY; and Seretha Dora’s trial in being abandoned yet being able to make her way to Detroit and eventually back to Nova Scotia.

 However, the above story line was based wholly on sketchy oral history.
 In the fall of 2010 the opportunity was pursued to look at the available records and see what they might do to support or debunk the existing story line.
 The results follow: